Leaving your house unattended can be very stressful, but there are many ways to make sure your home is not a target for criminals while you’re away.

 In just a couple of days, you’d know by the ripe or rotten orange who was home for the holidays and who wasn’t.

-3. Take Out The Trash
+Defensive Tip 3: Take Out the Trash

 Find a friend or family member you trust to take care of your trash and mail/newspaper.

-It may sound silly, but asking someone to roll your cans to the street on garbage day, even if they’re empty, is the easiest signal you can send to the neighborhood that someone is around.
+It may sound silly but asking someone to roll your cans to the street on garbage day, even if they’re empty, is the easiest signal you can send to the neighborhood that someone is around.

 If you don’t have someone that can help out, you can always put a hold on your mail until you return.